progit/progit/de/02-git-basics/01-chapter2.markdown

 If you want to rename a reference, in newer versions of Git you can run `git remote rename` to change a remote’s shortname.
 For instance, if you want to rename `pb` to `paul`, you can do so with `git remote rename`:

-Wenn du eine Referenz auf ein externes Repository umbenennen willst, kannst du in neueren Git Versionen den Befehl `git remote rename` verwenden, um den Kurznamen zu ändern.
+Wenn du eine Referenz auf ein Remote Repository umbenennen willst, kannst du in neueren Git Versionen den Befehl `git remote rename` verwenden, um den Kurznamen zu ändern.
 Wenn du beispielsweise `pb` in `paul` umbenennen willst, lautet der Befehl:

 	$ git remote rename pb paul
 	$ git remote